Joe Barry Carroll: 1980–1981

 Carroll was selected by the Golden State Warriors with the first overall pick of the 1980 NBA draft.
 The Warriors traded Robert Parish and the draft choice used to select Kevin McHale to the Boston Celtics for the first overall pick used to select Carroll.
-Golden State’s decision to part with two future hall-of-famers, who would both go on to win multiple NBA Finals with Boston, would affect public perception of Carroll throughout his career.
+Golden State's decision to part with two future hall-of-famers, who would both go on to win multiple NBA Finals with Boston, would affect public perception of Carroll throughout his career.
 He averaged 18.9 points and 9.3 rebounds as a rookie, and also scored a season high of 46 points and led the Warriors with 121 blocks during the season while being named an NBA All-Rookie First Team selection.

 1981–1984

 Two seasons later, he averaged a career high 24.1 points to go along with 8.7 rebounds.
 On March 5, 1983, he scored a career-best 52 points against the Utah Jazz.

-Carroll’s tenure with the Warriors was tumultuous, and he was criticized for a lack of effort, even being nicknamed "Joe Barely Cares" and "Just Barely Carroll."
+Carroll's tenure with the Warriors was tumultuous, and he was criticized for a lack of effort, even being nicknamed "Joe Barely Cares" and "Just Barely Carroll."
 To the surprise of many, Carroll left the Warriors in 1984 to play in Italy for Simac Milano.
-With Simac Milano, he won both the Italian League Championship, was selected to the All-League team and won the FIBA Korać Cup.
+With Simac Milano, he won the Italian League Championship, was selected to the All-League team, and won the FIBA Korać Cup.